-If you're looking for a partner or in a relationship, you should know the qualities of a healthy relationship so you can decide if your relationship is worthwhile or unhealthy.
+If you are looking for a partner or are in a relationship, it is helpful to know the qualities of a healthy relationship in order to determine whether your relationship is worthwhile or unhealthy.
 People who end up in abusive relationships often overlook the signs of an unhealthy relationship such as extreme jealousy, threats, poor communication and insecurity.
 When you find a healthy relationship, you have to consistently work at it to maintain it.

 Honesty and Trust

-To have healthy relationship you have to be honest with each other to develop trust.
-If you find out that your partner has been dishonest, it makes it harder to build trust which is one of the basic principles of healthy relationships.
-Two things that break down trust are jealousy and insecurity.
-If someone is overly jealous or insecure, he may not be able to trust his partner, which can cause arguments and break-ups.
+In a healthy relationship, it's essential that you and your partner are honest with each other in order to develop trust.
+If you find out that your partner has been dishonest, it can be challenging to build and maintain trust.
+A couple of emotions that could have a negative impact on trust are jealousy and insecurity.
+If someone is overly jealous or insecure he may not be able to trust his partner, which can cause unhealthy arguments and accusatory behavior.

 Respect